-EWPA is supporting this local project.
-Donating on this page supports this art project.
+EWPA has hosted this local historic and art project.
+Donating on this page supports continued maintenance of the site.
 If you would like to donate to support the work of EWPA please visit http://stillhousecove.org/donate/

 The sculpture and historic marker at the corner of Narragansett Boulevard and Sefton Drive stand at the precise terminus of the former ‘Eddy Street – Edgewood’ streetcar line.
 The site commemorates the 1890s trolley routes that transformed Edgewood from farmland and recreation area into the neighborhood we know today.

 After Filmmaker David A. Goldenberg witnessed the removal of the rails from the Boulevard in 2017, he retrieved some pieces and asked sculptor David Karoff to weld them into a monument.
 Then, using a myriad of archival sources, Goldenberg produced a documentary film: End of the Line: The Tracks That Shaped Our RI Streetcar Suburb.
 In the documentary, local voice-over artists recreated period descriptions of the routes that traversed our neighborhood, as well as accident reports, realty advertisements, and transport procedures.
 A link to the film is provided below.

 It was critical to connect the project with the waterfront and public park in a site sensitive manner and the Edgewood Waterfront Preservation Association (EWPA) partnered with Goldenberg and Karoff on the promotion, siting, design, and landscaping of the “End of The Line” project and played a key role in completing it.
 As with all its preservation efforts, the EWPA also coordinated with the City of Cranston and local representatives.
 EWPA also provided the funding, with some help from donors, to complete the project.
 The site is located next to another EWPA project – the Stormwater Bioretention Area.